Torreón: Main sights

 Cristo de las Noas, at 21.80 m, is the third tallest statue of Christ in Latin America, only smaller than the statue of Christ The Redeemer in Brazil and Cristo de la Concordia in Cochabamba, Bolivia.
 Situated on the top of a hill, this image of Jesus with extended arms symbolises protection for the inhabitants of Torreon.
 The hilltop has a Catholic church and offers a view of the entire city.

 There are also several shopping centers in the city, including Galerias Laguna, Plaza Cuatro Caminos, and Intermall.

 The "Canal de la Perla" (the Pearl Watercourse), an underground watercourse built in the 19th century to drive the Nazas' river water to the fields near the city, was re-discovered in 2003 and re-opened in 2014.
 It now passes under the oldest part of the city and it can be visited and walked through.
 It is also used for cultural and artistic exhibitions.

 In 2006, the "Museo Arocena" (Arocena Museum) that holds art collections from the pre-Hispanic times to the present, was opened; it also has a section dedicated to Mexico's and Torreón's history.
 There are also temporal expositions, conferences, book fairs, movies, and activities for children.

 Economy

 The area was originally a center for ranching.
 With irrigation the city became an important center for support for farming and processing of cotton.
 In the middle of the 20th century, it became an industrial city.
 The city has industries in textiles, clothing and metals processing.
 Some important industries and companies that have business here, like Peñoles, an important Mexican mining group, and Motores John Deere, Lala, an important dairy products company, Yura Corporation, stores like Soriana, Cimaco, Extra, among others.

 Education

-Universities

 Torreón and the surrounding comarca are served by several public and private universities.
 Some of the most recognized institutions in the area are: